techidaily/site-games-able/source/_posts/10-fun-texting-games-to-play-on-chat-with-friends-and-family.md

 Close

- Abbreviations are everywhere, as you can see from our list of[internet acronyms you need to know](https://www.makeuseof.com/tag/30-trendy-internet-acronyms-slang-need-know-fit/) .
+ Abbreviations are everywhere, as you can see from our list of [internet acronyms you need to know](https://www.makeuseof.com/tag/30-trendy-internet-acronyms-slang-need-know-fit/) .
 It's even possible to abbreviate your entire life by describing what you are up to with just the first letters of each word in that description.

  To play**Abbreviations** , one of you abbreviates the activity you're currently engaged in.
 For example: "In a coffee shop in town" becomes "IACSIT", and the other person sets about trying to un-abbreviate your short sentence back to its original form.
 Be prepared for some rude replies and some long message threads.